jesnell1999/idat/desarrollo-frontend/o2-git-y-html/o1-tesis/tesis.md

 5. Model deployment: Deploy the fine-tuned LLM for use in answering questions based on the course.

 ## Results
+1. The collected dataset of questions and answers from the course will be used to train the LLM.
+2. The preprocessed data will be used to train the LLM.
+3. The LLM will be trained using a suitable training algorithm, such as GPT-3.
+4. The LLM will be evaluated on a test set to assess its accuracy and generalization capabilities.
+5. The fine-tuned LLM will be deployed for use in answering questions based on the course.

 ## Conclusions